toonMarty/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal.
 A script that converts from binary to decimal 12-combinations.
 A script that prints all possible combinations of two letters, except oo.
 13-print_float.
 A script that prints a number with two decimal places, followed by a new line.
+100-decimal_to_hexadecimal.
+A script that converts decimal to hexadecimal